-The attribute extent specifies the spatiotemporal extent of the collection.
-The attribute metadata provides a link to metadata.

-S100_CollectionMetadata Module
+S100_IF_CollectionMetadata

-Associated with an S100_IGCollection is a set of collection metadata that describes the data product as represented in the collection.
-It consists of a number of sub-components that include the S-100_DatasetDiscoveryMetadata module as well as the S100_StructuralMetadata module, the S100_AcquisitionMetadata module and the S100_QualityMetadata module.
-Metadata from the S100_DatasetDiscoveryMetadata module may be applied to a collection so that the entire collection may be discovered.
-The other metadata modules are descriptive metadata defined in ISO 19115-1.
+Associated with an S100_IF_Collection is a set of collection metadata that describes the data product as represented in the collection.
+It consists of a number of sub-components that include S100_IF_StructuralMetadata, S100_IF_AcquisitionMetadata and S100_IF_QualityMetadata, as well as identification, coordinate reference system information, and dataset content.
+These metadata classes are descriptive metadata defined in ISO 19115-1, ISO 19115-2 and ISO 19157.